nathmota/funda-analysis/docs/index.md

 The data was collected on the 10th and 11th of April, 2024, which means that the dataset for this case study includes all the housing property listings **available** for sale during **that period**.

+## Collecting the Data

 The data was scraped from Funda using [FundaScraper](https://pypi.org/project/funda-scraper/) for Python, utilising the following arguments:
 ```
-area=provincies ---------- To fetch data by province
+area=provincie ----------- to fetch data by province
 want_to=buy -------------- regarding properties for sale
 find_past=False ---------- regarding properties available, not sold
-n_pages = 50
+n_pages = 50 ------------- records every 50 pages (750 entries) to avoid loss in case of execution failure
 page_start=1
-n_pages=666 -------------- whatever the number of properties returned in the search, there will be max 666 pages available for access, which means 9999 entries, since each page contains 15 listings

 raw_data=True ------------ to fetch the data without any preprocessing
 ```
+About number of pages: whatever the number of properties returned in the search, there will be max 666 pages available for access, which means 9999 entries, since each page contains 15 listings

 I decided to fetch the raw data and do all the preprocessing myself.
 But there is an option to set the argument to False to get beautifully processed and structured data.